What is a sacrocolpopexy procedure?

 The most common causes of pelvic organ prolapse are the following:

-- Any condition that is associated with increased abdominal pressure, such as being overweight, frequently straining to have bowel movements, or having a chronic cough
+- Increased abdominal pressure (from straining to have bowel movements or having a chronic cough).

 How is prolapse repaired with a sacrocolpopexy?

 In a sacrocolpopexy procedure, a surgeon attaches a special type of surgical mesh from your upper vagina to your sacrum (tailbone), creating a bridge or synthetic ligament.
 First, the bladder and rectum must be separated from the vagina to create a space to place the mesh.
 Next, the surgeon places surgical mesh at the top and bottom walls of your vagina.
 Finally, they attach it to a ligament covering your sacrum.
 Because your sacrum is higher than your vagina, the mesh acts as a lift.

 Your surgeon may remove your uterus (hysterectomy) and/or your fallopian tubes and ovaries during sacrocolpopexy.
 Removing these organs eliminates your risk for uterine cancer and reduces your risk of developing ovarian or fallopian tube cancer.
 Your surgeon determines if removing your uterus is appropriate based on your health history, cancer risk and preference.

 Most healthcare providers ask you to arrive several hours before your scheduled surgery time.
 Be sure to call your provider if you haven’t received pre-operative instructions.
 These instructions usually contain specifics about when to stop eating and drinking the night before surgery, stopping certain medications and more.